Percentage of Rain on Weather Apps: A Meteorologist Explains

 What the Rain Percentage Doesn’t Mean

-What Does the Percentage of Rain Mean?
+What Does the Percentage of Rain Actually Mean?

 Here’s How You Calculate the Percent Chance of Rain